-Class Minimum Investment Initial Subsequent
+Class Minimum Investment

-Class
+Class Initial Subsequent

-Ν \$10,000 \$1,000
+N \$10,000 \$1,000

-Ι \$10,000 \$1,000
+I \$10,000 \$1,000

 Tax Information: Dividends and capital gain distributions you receive from the Fund, whether you reinvest your distributions in additional Fund shares or receive them in cash, may be taxable to you at either ordinary income or capital gains tax rates.
 However, the Fund anticipates that substantially all of its income dividends will be "exempt-interest dividends" that are generally exempt from regular federal income taxes.
-In certain instances, dividends paid by the Fund, while exempt from regular federal income tax, may be subject to the federal alternative minimum tax ("AMT").
+In certain instances, dividends paid by the Fund, while exempt from regular federal income tax, may be subject to the federal alternative minimum tax ("AMT") for certain investors.
 State and local income taxes may apply to all or a portion of the exempt-interest dividends paid by the Fund.
 Tax-exempt institutions, IRAs and other tax advantaged retirement accounts will not gain an additional benefit through investment in the Fund because such investors are already tax-exempt.